Households and the Environment Survey (HES)

 The target population consists of households in Canada, excluding households located in Yukon, Northwest Territories and Nunavut, households located on reserves and in other Aboriginal settlements in the provinces; and households consisting entirely of full-time members of the Canadian Armed Forces.
 Institutions and households in certain remote regions are also excluded.

-The questionnaire was designed by Statistics Canada in consultation with stakeholders involved in the Canadian Environment Sustainability Indicators project and in consideration of the data needs of both the project and the larger research and policy communities.
+The questionnaires were designed by Statistics Canada in consultation with stakeholders involved in the Canadian Environment Sustainability Indicators project and in consideration of the data needs of both the project and the larger research and policy communities.

-The questionnaire was designed to follow standard practices and wording, when applicable, in a computer-assisted interviewing environment.
+The questionnaire was designed to follow standard practices and wording, when applicable, in both self-administered electronic questionnaires and a computer-assisted interviewing environment.
 This included the automatic control of question wording and flows that depended upon answers to earlier questions and the use of online edits to check for logical inconsistencies and gross capture errors.

-The computer application for data collection was subjected to extensive testing before its use in the survey.
+The survey instrument used for data collection was subjected to extensive testing before its use in the survey.

 This is a sample survey with a cross-sectional design.